 On June 24, 1883, Austrian-American physicist, and Nobel laureate in physics Victor Francis Hess was born.
 Hess shared the Nobel Prize for Physics with Carl Anderson in 1936 for his discovery of cosmic rays.

 Victor Franz Hess was born near Peggau in Styria, Austria, to Vinzenz Hess, a royal forester in Prince Louis of Oettingen-Wallerstein’s service, and his wife Serafine Edle von Grossbauer-Waldstätt.
 He attended secondary school at Graz Gymnasium from 1893 to 1901.
 From 1901 to 1905 Hess was an undergraduate student at the University of Graz, and continued postgraduate studies in physics until he received his PhD there in 1906 .
-He worked as Privatdozent at the University of Vienna and became assistant to Stefan Meyer at the new Institute for Radium Research, Viennese Academy of Sciences, a post he held until 1920.
+In 1906 and 1907 he worked at the Mineralogical Institute of the University of Vienna.
+From 1910 to 1920, after a short period at the 2nd Institute of Physics at the University of Vienna, where Egon von Schweidler familiarized him with the latest findings in the field of radioactivity, he worked at the newly founded Institute for Radium Research of the Austrian Academy of Sciences as an assistant under Stefan Meyer.
+During World War I, Hess headed the X-ray department of a reserve hospital.

 Intending to do postdoctoral work in optics, Hess made arrangements to study under Paul Drude at the University of Berlin.
 But Drude committed suicide a few weeks before Hess was to become his students, and Hess went instead to the University of Vienna on the invitation of Franz Exner, a pioneer in the study of radiation, who, with Egon von Schweidler, interested Hess in investigating radioactivity and atmospheric electricity.